AfrikaBurn/Tribe/README.md

 ```
 drush site-install config_installer
 ```
-Note: I an error message when installing, more details in the full installation guide [!here](docs/install.md)].
+Note: I an error message when installing, more details in the [full installation guide](docs/install.md).

 Goto your localhost and check that it worked.
 You should have received a username and login in the command.